collinsefe/house-price-prediction/README.md

-# house-price-prediction
+# The house-price-prediction project

-House price prediction in KC
+This is a personal project to carry out house price prediction using Python.